system-zero/system-zero/data/docs/la.md

 less possible, so specific components (like the tokenizer) are weak in places, or simply refuse to add overhead to handle unexpected style.
 So it can be considered as a strict in syntax language, that might enforces a style.
-However it should be okey if practicing consistency.
+However it should be okey, if practicing consistency.

 - every token should be separated with at least a space, though it might work without that rule, but the parser can not handle all the cases, like in (x-1) where -1 is considered as a number and should be coded as (x - -1).
 It is actually the only known case that is not handled correctly (but they might be others).
-No matter the parser, it is believed that a space that it separates tokens, it adds visual clarity.
+No matter the parser, it is believed that a space that it separates tokens, it adds visual clarity, and it feels more like a sentence where the words are separated.

-- recursive functions though they should work properly, can be easily overflow the stack, as the compiler doesn't perform any kind of tail call optimizations (this is a week point, and the worst is that this is quite difficult to change, so it is better to avoid code with recursive function calls beyond some thousand of calls, instead it is prefered the imperative version).
+- recursive functions though they should work properly, can be easily overflow the stack, as the compiler doesn't perform any kind of tail call optimizations (this is a week point, and the worst is that this is quite difficult to change, so it is better to avoid code with recursive function calls beyond some thousand of calls, instead it is prefered the imperative version). [update: now there is a way to avoid stack exhaustion by using tail calls when calling recursively a function]

 - the number type (typedef'ed as `double`) operations, need an expertise which is absent to the author.
 So this isn't going to change soon, but the mechanism